Grrraou/comfy-api/README.md

 - **Image Generation**: Generate images using ComfyUI with customizable prompts and models
 - **Background Removal**: Remove backgrounds from images using the Rembg node
 - **AI-Powered Prompt Generation**: Generate and enhance prompts using Ollama
+- **Infinite Adventure**: Create and explore AI-generated worlds with persistent state
 - **Configuration Management**: Easy setup and testing of AI service endpoints
 - **Node Testing**: Verify the presence and functionality of required ComfyUI nodes
 - **Web UI**: User-friendly interface for all operations